 - educators of the deaf and hard-of-hearing

-Working together, we coordinate all the necessary pieces such as:
+Working together, we coordinate all the necessary pieces for cochlear implantation in children including:

 - surgical care